tonyskidmore/titanic-ml-model/README.md

 on the other hand I have been using Google for years to achieve the same ends.
 So no, I am counting it as a new skill 😜.

-The initial inspiration for using the Titanic example came from watching another great [Youtube video](https://www.youtube.com/watch?v=Ebb4gUI2IpQ&t=90s) from [Nicholas Renotte](https://github.com/nicknochnack).
+The initial inspiration for using the Titanic example came from watching another great [YouTube video](https://www.youtube.com/watch?v=Ebb4gUI2IpQ&t=90s) from [Nicholas Renotte](https://github.com/nicknochnack).